-If you’re new to Yellowbrick, checkout the Quick Start or skip ahead to the Examples and Tutorials.
+If you’re new to Yellowbrick, checkout the Quick Start or skip ahead to the Model Selection Tutorial.
 Yellowbrick is a rich library with many Visualizers being added on a regular basis.
-For details on specific Visualizers and extended usage head over to the API Reference.
-If you’ve signed up to do user testing, checkout the User Testing Instructions (and thank you!).
+For details on specific Visualizers and extended usage head over to the Visualizers and API.
+Interested in contributing to Yellowbrick?
+Checkout the contributing guide .
+If you’ve signed up to do user testing, head over to the User Testing Instructions (and thank you!).

 Visualizers are estimators (objects that learn from data) whose primary objective is to create visualizations that allow insight into the model selection process.
 In Scikit-Learn terms, they can be similar to transformers when visualizing the data space or wrap an model estimator similar to how the “ModelCV” (e.g. RidgeCV, LassoCV) methods work.
 The primary goal of Yellowbrick is to create a sensical API similar to Scikit-Learn.
 Some of our most popular visualizers include:

-- Rank2D: pairwise ranking of features to detect relationships
+- Rank Features: pairwise ranking of features to detect relationships

 - Parallel Coordinates: horizontal visualization of instances